wazo-platform/wazo-doc/source/cti_client/xlets/directory.rst

 The list of entries in the xlet is searched using the top field.
 Entries are filtered by name and number.
 The entry list will initally appear as empty.

+The current search term is always displayed in the result list with no name to allow transfer to numbers that are not currently in the phonebook or configured on the XiVO.

 Phonebook